ebarbeito/learning-notes/books/hexagonal-architecture-explained.md

     * Any entity (human or electronic) that the **app kicks** into action
     * Requesting a service from it
   * Match perfectly with the ports
-    * Primary actors become driving actors, which interfact at the driving (primary) ports
+    * Primary actors become driving actors, which interact at the driving (primary) ports
     * Secondary actors become driven actors, which interact at the driven (secondary) ports
 * The adapters
   * A human sitting at the computer can't directly call the app.
 Instead, they interact via some UI (CLI, GUI, voice, ...something)
-  * These adapters convert human movements into the needed inerface, sllowing the app and the human to interact
+  * These adapters convert human movements into the needed interface, slowing the app and the human to interact
-  * Adapters are generally needed for ant sott of real.world technology
+  * Adapters are generally needed for any sott of real-world technology
   * Adapters exist outside the app
 * The configurator
   * Something has to connect all the pieces: tell the drivers how to reach the app.
 Tell the app which driven actors to use